medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 ### Step 4 - Configure the env files

 Before you can run the data extraction you will need to change the .env file according to your requirements.
 For all configuration options see "Configuration Options" below.
+If you are using the standard blaze server as described in Step 2 above you should set the env var: MII_DATA_EXTRACTION_FHIR_BASE_URL=http://blaze:8080/fhir

 Optionally you can also change the data extraction, pseudonymisation and bundeling by changing the data_extraction_config.json and psd_config.json accordingly.
 For more information see "Running each script individually" below.